Ingeltje/Ingeltje.github.io/_posts/2019-2-05-Hello-World.md

 I choose the first experiment  because being a hardcore vegetarian I really would like my Kitchen Sink Lab to be equiped for PCR tests to find out whether or not the vegetarian bamischijf at Smullers contains meat traces of the frikandel fried in the same oil a minute before.

 ![](/images/Bamischijfje.jpg "Bamischijf" )
-The same for the HEMA vegetarian sauzijzenbroodje, in store stored next to the non-vegetarian version of it, both HEMA's vegetarian saucijzenbroodje and Smullers vegetarian bamischijf frequently consumed by me on my way home from Waag Amsterdam.
+The same for the HEMA vegetarian sauzijzenbroodje, in store stored next to the non-vegetarian version of it, both HEMA's vegetarian saucijzenbroodje and Smullers vegetarian bamischijf being frequently consumed by me on my way home from Waag Amsterdam these days.

 ![](/images/Saucijzenbroodje.jpg "Saucijzenbroodje" )

 I also choose this experiment because a lot of lab procedures and lab skills are involved that I wanted  to practise.
-Most important take-away from this part of the project: lots of consumables (primers, DNA loading dye, agarose) and small lab items (erlenmeyers, safety goggles, pipettes) are needed for a functional biolab.
+Most important take-away from this part of the project: apart from the BHA DIY devices like the magnetic stirrer, lots of other equipment (balance, vortexer, microwave), consumables (primers, DNA loading dye, agarose) and small lab items (erlenmeyers, safety goggles, pipettes) are needed for a functional biolab.
 More importantly: it might be that some chemicals are too dangerous to be used in a kitchen sink lab (in this case: SYBR safe to colour the agarose gel is really toxic!).

 ![](/images/10%20Mystery%20Meat%20combi.jpg "Meat combi" )